• Skip to primary navigation

 Banana Cupcakes – Kapukeke Maika

-Just a note here, I have made the muffins in 16 small cardboard cases.
+I have made the muffins in 16 small cardboard cases.
 These are wonderful to bake in (especially if you are giving the baking away) as they keep the muffins moist.
-However, you can bake them in muffin tins lined with paper liners which will yield 12 medium sized cupcakes.
+However, you can also bake them in muffin tins, lined with paper liners which will yield 12 medium sized cupcakes.

 Why do you use rotten maika (bananas)?

 The rotten maika (bananas) have the deepest flavour for baking.
 If you don’t believe me, use fresh bananas and prepare yourself for mild tasting, uninspiring cupcakes!
 In our whānau (family), we always put blackening bananas in the freezer for safe keeping.
-When we are ready to use them we just take them out of the freezer and let the defrost in the fridge over-night or defrost them in the microwave.
+When we need them, we take them out of the freezer.
+Let them defrost in the fridge over-night.
+Or, defrost them in the microwave if you need to use them straight away.

 I don’t have any kirīmi kawa (sour cream).

 Kei te pai – all good!
-If kirīmi kawa (sour cream) is nowhere to be found in your kāuta (kitchen) as it is often not in mine, you can sub it out for 1/3 cup of miraka tepe (yogurt).
+If kirīmi kawa (sour cream) is nowhere to be found in your kāuta (kitchen), sub it out for 1/3 cup of miraka tepe (yogurt).
 If you don’t have any miraka tepe (yogurt) you can replace it with 1/4 cup of miraka (milk).

 Print Pin